-- macro-economic stability and favourable real exchange rates; - a sound banking sector, which is not just cityfocused; - core infrastructure (especially trunk roads, ports, availability of electricity and telecommunications in rural areas); - security of land tenure; - political support of private enterprise.
+- a sound banking sector, which is not just city-focused; - core infrastructure (especially trunk roads, ports, availability of electricity and telecommunications in rural areas); - security of land tenure; - political support of private enterprise.

-Getting these right might be enough for large-scale agriculture and/or agribusiness development, as largescale enterprises are able to source critical production and marketing services themselves.27 They may even be able to draw upon the results of international research and development (seed varieties and another technologies developed elsewhere) in the absence of an active national research and extension system.
+Getting these right might be enough for large-scale agriculture and/or agribusiness development, as large-scale enterprises are able to source critical production and marketing services themselves.27 They may even be able to draw upon the results of international research and development (seed varieties and another technologies developed elsewhere) in the absence of an active national research and extension system.
 Large-scale agriculture and/or agribusiness development might in turn facilitate some smallholder involvement and development (see discussion of contract farming in section 3.1).
 However, broad-based smallholder commercialisation will require much more active state engagement in service provision.

-Smallholders need to be provided with a range of preand post-harvest services.28 These include:
+Smallholders need to be provided with a range of pre- and post-harvest services.28 These include: